armory/docs-cdaas/content/en/tutorials/tutorial-blue-green.md

 ```

 `target.staging`:
-* `account`: `sample-cluster` declares the Remote Network Agent associated with the `staging` environment. `sample-cluster` is the Agent Identifier used when you installed the RNA in your cluster.
+* `account`: `sample-cluster` declares the Remote Network Agent associated with the `staging` environment. `sample-cluster` is the `agentIdentifier` used when you installed the RNA in your cluster in the [Connect your cluster](#connect-your-cluster) step . _If you are using an RNA installed outside of this tutorial, be sure to update the `account` field with your RNA's `agentIdentifier`._
 * `namespace`: `potato-facts-staging` is the namespace defined in the `manifests/staging-namespace.yaml` file.
 This simulates deploying to a staging cluster.
 * `strategy`: `rolling` is the strategy name declared in the `strategies` top-level section.

 `target.prod`:
 * `account`: `sample-cluster` declares the Remote Network Agent associated with the `staging` environment. `sample-cluster` is the Agent Identifier used when you installed the RNA in your cluster.
-In a real world deployment, you would have a different Remote Network Agent installed in your production cluster.
+In a real world deployment, you would have a different Remote Network Agent installed in your production cluster. _If you are using an RNA installed outside of this tutorial, be sure to update the `account` field with your RNA's `agentIdentifier`._
 * `namespace`: `potato-facts-prod` is the namespace defined in the `manifests/prod-namespace.yaml` file.
 This simulates deploying to a prod cluster.
 * `strategy`: `rolling` is the strategy name declared in the `strategies` top-level section.
-* `constraints.dependsOn`: this constraint means that the deployment to prod depends upon successful completion of deployment to staging.
+* `constraints.dependsOn`: This constraint means that the deployment to prod depends upon successful completion of deployment to staging.
 If staging deployment fails, CD-as-a-Service does not deploy the app to prod.
 The entire deployment fails.

 #### App manifests